Tanz0rz/haxe-fmod/extension/functions.md

 ## studio_system_loadbankcustom
 <!-- Studio::System::loadBankCustom -->
-Cannot be bound.
-A custom file system is a set of callbacks that FMOD runs on its streaming and loading threads, and no Haxe target can execute code there.
+verdict: cannot A custom file system is a set of callbacks that FMOD runs on its streaming and loading threads, and no Haxe target can execute code there.
 StudioSystem.loadBankFile and loadBankMemory are the bank paths, and Sound.create and Sound.fromPcm are the sound paths.

 ## studio_system_registerplugin
 <!-- Studio::System::registerPlugin -->
-Cannot be bound.
-It takes a DSP description struct whose callbacks FMOD runs on its mixer thread, and no Haxe target can execute code there.
+verdict: cannot It takes a DSP description struct whose callbacks FMOD runs on its mixer thread, and no Haxe target can execute code there.
 A prebuilt plugin binary loads with StudioSystem.loadPlugin, which makes its effects available to Studio events.

 ## studio_system_setadvancedsettings
 <!-- Studio::System::setAdvancedSettings -->
+verdict: bound
 haxefmod applies these before init from FmodSettings, which carries commandQueueSize, handleInitialSize, studioUpdatePeriod, idleSampleDataPoolSize, streamingScheduleDelay, and encryptionKey.
 Zero or null keeps FMOD's default for a field.
 Read them back with StudioSystem.getStudioAdvancedSettings() (unsupported in HTML5, returns null there).
 ```haxe
 FmodManager.Initialize({commandQueueSize: 65536});